-Wall tablet in St Mary Redcliffe, Bristol to Admiral Sir William Penn d.
+Wall tablet in St Mary Redcliffe, Bristol, dedicated to Admiral Sir William Penn d.
 1670

 Church of St Mary Redcliffe, Bristol, England